Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.
+> The biggest and only critic lives in your perception of people's perception of you rather than people's perception of you.

 <!-- QUOTE_END -->